Common Sense Caregiving

 Having spoken to hundreds of families in crisis, I have a deep concern regarding when it is or is not an appropriate time to “Baker Act” family members struggling with dementia.
 After all, it is a 72-hour mandatory commitment for a psychiatric evaluation.
 This may, depending on the outcome, result in strong resentment and anger that can last a lifetime.

-Click the button below for latest articles.
+Click the button below for current and past articles.